 Let’s start with the basics.
 Each of the different types of banjos sounds pretty similar, but they have different amounts of strings on them.
 Because of this, they will be played differently and their respective standard tunings will also be just a bit different.

+So how many strings does a banjo have and what are the different types?
 Let’s go from the least amount of strings to the most amount of strings.

 The 4-string banjo can be tuned in several different ways and none of them are really considered the standard.
 CGDA, GDAE, and DGBE are all common options and each allows players to achieve a different sound and require them to play a bit differently.

 Under the umbrella of 4-string banjos, there are both “tenor” banjos and “plectrum” banjos.
-The plectrum banjo is played with a pick like a guitar is and uses the DGBE tuning, which is similar to the bottom 4 strings of a guitar.
+The plectrum banjo is played with a pick like a guitar and uses the DGBE tuning, which is similar to the bottom 4 strings of a guitar.

 For the 5-string banjo, the most common tuning is GDGBD.
 With this tuning, which is considered an open tuning, the banjo produces a full G chord.
 Interestingly, the top string here is actually tuned higher in pitch than any of the other strings.
 This gives the 5-string banjo a very unique “chiming” sound.

 The 5-string banjo is typically played with fingerpicks in the “Scruggs Style”, a banjo style made popular by bluegrass banjoist Earl Scruggs.